-A. Classroom/Lab Absences
+Classroom/Lab Absences

-Greater than two (2) absences from a class and/or lab learning session will be considered excessive and result in a meeting with the Department Chair and Academic Advisor to discuss repercussions of future absences.
+Greater than two (2) absences from a class and/or lab learning session may be considered excessive and could result in failure to progress in the program.
 An academic warning will be given to the student for notification that any further absences may result in an Administrative Failure (AF) in the course.

-B. Clinical Absences
+Clinical Absences